-In Australia there are two ways of obtaining intellectual property protection for plants:
+In Australia there are two ways of obtaining intellectual property (IP) protection for plants:

-The advantage of obtaining both a standard patent and PBR for the same variety of plant breed is in that the patent offers protection against certain exemptions and dilution of rights provide by PBR.
-On the other hand PBR offers additional protection; protecting plant variety names and synonyms (not provided by patents) which are important in marketing plant varieties.
+The advantage of obtaining both a standard patent and PBR for the same variety of plant breed is that the patent offers protection against some exemptions and dilution of rights which are not covered by PBR.
+On the other hand PBR protects plant variety names and synonyms which are important in marketing plant varieties.